tamsky/rhodecode-enterprise-ce/docs/admin/vcs-server.rst

 |RCE| VCS Server Options
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The following list shows the available options on the |RCM| side of the connection to the VCS Server.
+The following list shows the available options on the |RCE| side of the connection to the VCS Server.
 The settings are configured per instance in the :file:`/home/{user}/.rccontrol/{instance-id}/rhodecode.ini` file.